pushkar100/notes-clean-code-architecture/3-functions.md

 - When the context is not important (i.e it must not change, lexically speaking) we must use arrow functions
 - However, if we are writing classes and the context can be _dynamic_ (such as react class methods) then it is imperative to preserve the context.
 In this case, do _not_ use arrow functions.
 Use function expressions instead

+Reasons to use arrow functions heavily:
+- Readability
+- Predictability (always know what is returned)
+- Great for composing higher order functions: partial applications and currying